Healthdirect Free Australian health advice you can count on.

 When will I be treated with antiretrovirals?

-These tests include viral load (the level of HIV in your blood) and a CD4 cell count.
+After a diagnosis of HIV, your doctor will refer you for blood tests.
+These tests include measuring your viral load (the level of HIV in your blood) and CD4 T-cell count.
 CD4 is the type of immune cell that is affected by HIV.

 Will I develop resistance to medication?